Deeparkrish/Tech-Blog/README.md

   * Sessions allow our Express.js server to keep track of which user is making a request, and store useful data about them in memory.
   * The express-session library allows us to connect to the back end.
   * The connect-session-sequelize library automatically stores the sessions created by express-   session into our database.
-  * Template engines allow you to write HTML code.Handlebars is a simple templating language.
-It uses a template and an input object to generate HTML or other      text formats.They are used to deliver front-end app.
+  * Handlebars-A template engines that delivers the front-end app.
   * Bulma for styling